 Possession of Burglary Tools

-What review of the crime of "burglary" would be complete without an analysis of the oft misunderstood Possession of Burglary Tools?
+What review of the crime of burglary would be complete without an analysis of the oft misunderstood Possession of Burglary Tools in Orlando?
 This is a third degree felony, and carries a maximum prison sentence of 5 years.
 There are three elements to this crime, as laid out in Florida Statutes 810.06 (2009), a person (1) intends to commit a burglary; (2) has possession of tools that are intended to be used in the commission of said burglary, and (3) the person does some overt act toward the commission of a burglary.

-Police often assume that any tool used to steal something is a "burglary tool", but the cops are wrong again.
-Burglary tools are only those tools used to "unlawfully enter" a dwelling, structure, or conveyance.
-That's the nature of the term "burglary", to unlawfully enter.
-So, let's see how this has played out in some "real life" examples.
+Police often assume that any tool used to steal something is a burglary tool, but the cops are wrong.
+Burglary tools are only those tools used to unlawfully enter a dwelling, structure, or conveyance.
+That’s the nature of the term burglary, to unlawfully enter.
+So, let’s see how this has played out in some real life examples.

 Let’s examine a case involving three alleged burglary tools; (1) the wearing of gloves, (2) a crowbar, and (3) a flashlight.
 In Brooks v.
 State, 23 So.
 3d 1227 (Fla.
 2nd DCA 2009), Brooks was convicted of possession of burglary tools for possessing the above three items, based upon his entry into a backyard shed.
 It was the victim that reported Brooks as a suspicious person, walking his bike early in the morning.
 The caller then went into his backyard and saw Brooks flee from his open shed, noting his bike was removed from the shed, as well as some power tools.